luisacicolini/luisacicolini.github.io/src/content/posts/popcount.md

 ### proving that parallel prefix sum and *intuitive* sum are equivalent

 The last and crucial step of this proof requires showing that the whole parallel prefix sum behaves as the "intuitive" popcount circuit ("*if bit at position `i` is true then add 1, else add 0*"), which is the complex part.
-The proof is making progess, also thanks to [bollu](https://www.pixel-druid.com), and is the most complex thing I've ever done in Lean (and tbh, with any other language really).
+The proof is making progess, also thanks to [bollu](https://www.pixel-druid.com)'s help, and is the most complex thing I've ever done in Lean (and tbh, with any other language really).

 The proof proceeds with two steps:
 1. We want to prove that the sum of the nodes at any depth `d` of the parallel-prefix-sum tree is constant